Written by Fiona Higgins

 For families who give through a PAF or giving fund, honouring the motivations and interests of individual family members can be just as important as achieving tangible community impact.
 Family philanthropy can fuel lively discussions around the dinner table, act as the intergenerational ‘glue’ that binds families together, or help a growing or geographically far-flung family to focus on their common values, purpose and vision.

-‘It’s family philanthropy,’ explains Antonia Ruffell, CEO of APS, ‘and for many of our clients, the ‘family’ element is just as significant as the ‘philanthropy’ part.
+‘It’s family philanthropy,’ explains Antonia Ruffell, former CEO of APS, ‘and for many of our clients, the ‘family’ element is just as significant as the ‘philanthropy’ part.
 It’s okay to be motivated to give so that you can have rewarding conversations with your family in arriving at a decision.’

 Honour community partners